 Tips to Perfectly Oven Roast Vegetables

 The real star of this Buddha bowl is the oven-roasted carrots, cauliflower, purple potatoes.
 When done correctly, the vegetables actually caramelize.
-There are a few tricks to getting the caramelization right.
+There are a few tricks to getting caramelization right.
 It's just a little bit of extra work and completely worth it!

 Trick Two: Clean the vegetables and pat them dry.
 Super dry.
 If there is water on the vegetable then it will steam instead of caramelizing.
 However, note that pealing is a personal choice.
 I prefer to leave the peel on, my husband prefers root vegetables peeled.
 Either way is good.